lu-cs-sde/codeprober/README.md

 # PASTA - Probe AST Attributes

-A prototype implementation of property probes.
+An implementation of property probes.

 ⚠️ In active development ⚠️